-The City Council has approved the Topeka Bikeway Master Plan.
-The plan is a detailed approach to making the city hospitable for all cyclists.
+The Topeka Bikeway Master Plan is a detailed approach to making the city hospitable for all cyclists.
 If you haven't yet familiarized yourself with the plan, it's over 200 pages long and is in pdf format--so allow for download time.
 Read the Topeka Bikeway Master Plan (large file--13 megs).

 3 Foot Law